A

 How To Take Care Of The Australian Retriever

 The Australian Retriever requires plenty of time and attention from its owner.
-Do not buy this dog unless you have the ability to take care of all its needs.
+Do not buy this dog unless you can take care of all its needs.
 If you have any questions or concerns about your dog’s care, then you should talk with your vet.

 The Best Dog Food For Australian Retrievers